24/7 Support Line - Call Now

 What is Ketamine Addiction?

-Ketamine addiction is a psychological and physical dependence on ketamine, an anesthetic drug initially developed as a derivative of phencyclidine (PCP).
-Ketamine is classified as a Schedule III controlled substance in the United States, prescribed legally for medical purposes, such as anesthesia and treatment-resistant depression.
-Ketamine misuse for its hallucinogenic and dissociative effects leads to addiction, characterized by cravings, tolerance, and compulsive use.
+Ketamine addiction is a psychological and physical dependence on ketamine, an anesthetic drug derived from phencyclidine (PCP).
+Classified as a Schedule III controlled substance, ketamine is prescribed for medical purposes, including anesthesia and treatment-resistant depression.
+Misuse of its hallucinogenic and dissociative effects leads to addiction, marked by cravings, tolerance, and compulsive use.
+Ketamine alters brain chemistry, particularly the NMDA receptor, disrupting neurotransmitter balance and impacting mood and perception.
+First synthesized in 1962, ketamine was widely adopted in medical settings by the 1970s.
+Its rapid anesthetic effects and fewer side effects made it notable, but recreational misuse emerged due to its dissociative and hallucinogenic properties.

 How Addictive is Ketamine?